10 things to do at the Jewish Ghetto of Rome

 Hall of the Capitoline Museums| ©Mike Steele

-Strolling through Rome's Jewish quarter is one of the things to do in Trastevere and what better way than with a guided tour.
+Strolling around Rome's Jewish quarter is one of the things to do in Trastevere and what better way than with a guided tour.
 It is close to Piazza Venezia and Piazza del Campidoglio, so adding a visit to the Capitoline Museums to the day can be a perfect way to complete the day.
-If you want to read more about this experience, I've written a guide that you might find useful: Rome Capitoline Museums Tickets: how to buy and what to see.
+If you want to read more about this experience, I've written a guide that you might find useful: Capitoline Museums in Rome Tickets and Tours.

 Book your tickets for the Capitoline Museums in Rome